DeanF/timewatch-punch/README.md

 ## Security note from the author
 ***The following links to herokuapps have been provided by 3rd parties, it is EXTREMELY recommended you host your own instance of this API.***

+If you insist, however, this repository is automatically published at https://timewatch-checkin.herokuapp.com/ as seen on the [deployments page](https://github.com/DeanF/timewatch-punch/deployments).

 ### Force me to click on buttons you shall not

 http://timewatch.co.il is a simple (and annoying) web application given to employees to mark the time of their arrival and departure to/from work.